ROCKET TO VENUS

 Condit kept pushing the launch date off, seeking perfect "meteoric" conditions.
 Money continued to be an issue.
 With "hundreds" of people daily visiting his "impregnable stockade" he abruptly changed his mind about this being a purely scientific expedition off limits to the public and proposed that he charge admission to the hordes.
 The Miami Beach city commissioners turned him down flat.

 Worse came when a wirephoto hit newspapers, showing him entering the top of his capsule rather like a circus clown entering a cannon.
-Another picture that appeared the same day showed him standing next to the ship that clearly couldn't contain enough fuel to get it to the beach.
+Another picture that appeared the same day showed him standing next to a ship that clearly couldn't contain enough fuel to get it to the beach.
 His talk of carrying a sandwich and an oxygen tank as his only supplies also raised eyebrows.
 The great Venus craft suddenly shrank to toy size.
 As a scientific achievement it more resembled a barrel going over Niagara Falls.

 Condit had been given the courtesy title of "Professor" in some articles.
 At the end of February, an enterprising reporter for United Press finally thought to ask some actual professors what they thought.

-Professor Edmund S. Manson, of the astronomy department of Ohio State University wasn't the least bit optimistic about the project and seemed to have no scruples about discouraging ambitious rocket-hoppers.
+Professor Edmund S. Manson, of the astronomy department of Ohio State University, wasn't the least bit optimistic about the project and seemed to have no scruples about discouraging ambitious rocket-hoppers.

 "Why, the man is absurd," said Manson.
 "His rocket is absurd.
 The whole plan is absurd.
 He has about 28,000,000 miles to travel where he will have no oxygen to breathe, and if he takes enough along to survive the trip, he won't have any when he gets there.
 And if there is no oxygen, there are no inhabitants," the professor pointed out.